ssoudan/edisonIsThePilot/DESIGN.md

 <!-- TODO(ssoudan) copy requirements of section 1.1 -->

 *Note:* it would be nice to be able to disable the feedback to be able to experimentally identify the dynamic characteristic of rudder-boat system and tune the PID controller from that.

+- Be able to have a sinusoidal steering input of know amplitude
+- Measure the track
+- Be able to export data

 TODO(ssoudan)